 More than 15 years of creative exchanges

-<b>The Rolex Mentor and Protégé Arts Initiative is a philanthropic programme that was set up in 2002 to make a contribution to global culture.
+<b>The Rolex Mentor and Protégé Arts Initiative is a philanthropic programme that was set up to make a contribution to global culture.
 The programme seeks out gifted young artists from all over the world and brings them together

 In keeping with its tradition of supporting individual excellence, Rolex gives emerging artists time to learn, create and grow.